jdpaul123/Desserts/README.md

 ## Features exceeding requirements:

 ### Architecture
-Follows MVVM principals focusing on injecting dependencies and using protocols in order to allow for unit testing.
+* The app is built following MVVM principals focusing on injecting dependencies and using protocols in order to allow for modularity and unit testing.

-Seperation of concerns using a network and data service to decouple the app making it more maintainable and testable.
+* There is a network and data service to seperate concerns between parts of the app.
+It decouples the view from the network and data logic making the app more maintainable and testable.
+* The views utalize composable SwiftUI views to modularize the parts that are used to build each screen.
+This allows views such as the Loading View to be used on both the Dessert List Screen and the Dessert Detial Screen.

 ### Testing
-- Tests are written for DefaultNetworkService.
+* Tests are written for DefaultNetworkService.
-- Created a mock verion of URLSession to isolate the system under test, DefaultNetworkService, and simulate different responses from URLSession.
+* Created a mock verion of URLSession to isolate the system under test, DefaultNetworkService, and simulate different responses from URLSession.
-- Created a stub to provide data for the tests.
+* Created a stub to provide data for the tests.
-- The tests are focus on making sure that functions work as intended when they succeed and when they fail (ex. throw an error).
+* The tests are focused on making sure that functions work as intended when they succeed and when they fail (ex. throw an error).

 ### User Interface
-Dessert Images: The app loads images in both the DessertListScreen and DessertDetailScreen in order to provide a better user experience.
+* Dessert Images: The app loads images in both the DessertListScreen and DessertDetailScreen in order to provide a better user experience.
 There is logic in the DessertListScreenViewModel to make sure images are only ever loaded once to avoid unnecessary hardware stress and internet data usage.

-Search Bar: Created a search bar on the DessertListScreen to allow for quicker access when the user already knows what dessert recipe you want to find.
+* Search Bar: Created a search bar on the DessertListScreen to allow for quicker access when the user already knows what dessert recipe you want to find.

-Error Banenr Modifier: Created an error banner modifier to show an error banner over the current view with a message about the error any time there is an error in the app (seen in image below on the right).
+* Error Banenr Modifier: Created an error banner modifier to show an error banner over the current view with a message about the error any time there is an error in the app (seen in image below on the right).

 3 states Dessert List and dessert detail screens:
 1. Loading state which animates the app icon as a loading indicator